July 30, 2009 at 4:36 pm

 Within minutes two helicopters were on the scene, taking water from local balsas, which are farmer’s small reservoirs used to irrigate the land.
 They drop their flexible Bambi Buckets into the water and carry anything between 275 to 9840 litres of water depending on the lifting capacity of the helicopter.
 The contents are then delivered directly to the site of the fire.

 Once the helicopters had the flames under control the king of the fire fighting equipment is deployed.
 Sadly I have no pictures of the sea plane or water bomber.
-What I can tell you is that within minutes of scooping up a few thousand liters of the Mediterranean sea and then mixing it with fire retardant it’s payload was delivered with extreme accuracy right on the peak of the helicopter over balsamountain and the remainder of the fire.
+What I can tell you is that within minutes of scooping up a few thousand liters of the Mediterranean sea and then mixing it with fire retardant it’s payload was delivered with extreme accuracy right on the peak of the mountain and the remainder of the fire.

 The sea plane has left a red patch of fire retardant on the point of the sierra.
 It is a mixture of ammonium sulfate and attapulgite clay thickener or diamonium phosphate with a guar gum derivative.
 These chemicals act as fertilisers to help the regeneration of plant life after the fire.
 The red colouring is ferric oxide and is used to indicate where the retardant was dropped.
 Without marking the point of contact the chances of re-ignition are quite high.